hispindia/amr-apps/README.md

-# AMR Data Entry and Approval
+# Apps and libs for the AMR Surveillance System

 ## Installation